Should you buy an off the plan property, or one that is already established?

 There are four major risks with buying off the plan:

-- The property may be worth less, not more, once completed (in both of my partners examples this was the case) and you may not be able to obtain finance to complete the purchase.
+- The property may be worth less, not more, once completed (with the glut of apartments at the moment this can be a reality) and you may not be able to obtain finance to complete the purchase.
 In this scenario, you may have to sell at a loss and be left owing money on the difference between the original purchase price and the sale price.

 - Rental demand could fall in the location prior to settlement or after your rental guarantee period expires, leaving you with low or no rental income to service your loan.